NFL sets key days for 2017-18 season

 Here’s a quick look at those dates and a few thoughts on what they might mean for the Seahawks.

 July 30 or so: Beginning of training camp — The Seahawks have yet to announce when their training camp will officially begin.
-But NFL rules state teams cannot open camp more than 15 days before a team’s first preseason game.
+But NFL rules state teams cannot open camp more than 15 days before a team’s first exhibition game.
 Seattle opens the preseason Aug.
 13 against the Los Angeles Chargers so that means camp can’t open until July 30 or so.

 Sept.
-2: Cutdown to 53 players — Recall that the NFL altered its rules on roster cutdowns this year and instead of their being two dates — one to cutdown to 75 and then another to 53 — now there is just one to set the roster at the regular season limit of 53.
+2: Cutdown to 53 players — Recall that the NFL altered its rules on roster cutdowns this year and instead of there being two dates — one to cutdown to 75 and then another to 53 — now there is just one to set the roster at the regular season limit of 53.
 That could place a bit more importance on the final preseason game for players battling for the final roster spots.
 It also simply means teams will have more players for that final game so they can rest even more of those who they figure will be on the final 53.

 Most Read Stories